MasterChewie74/Get-AdminGroupMembers/README.md

 # Get-AdminGroupMembers
-Script used to generate list of Active Directory Group Members with Admin Privledges
+Script used to generate list of Active Directory Group Members with Admin Privledges.

+## Added script on May 12, 2022